MitchTODO/Crypta/README.md

 ## Components

-Project consist of two components the App and Smart contract.
+Project consist of two components the iOS App and Smart contract.

 ### Smart Contract

-The smart contract has a DAO style architecture allowing groups, proposals and voting to take place and managed.
-This contract can easily be extended and is a good starting point.
+The smart contract has a DAO style architecture allowing groups, proposals and voting be created and managed.
+The contract can be easily extended and is a good starting point.

 ### Crypta iOS

 The app has a simplistic design that can be broken down into three sections services, contract and views.

-- Services: async methods and variables that piggy back on the web3swift library.
+- Services: variables and async methods that piggy back on the web3swift library.
 - Contract: variables that make up the contract, network and wallet.
 - Views:    swiftUI views and viewModels that make up the UI